econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}

 One of the fundamental discoveries of the past 40 years or so is the extent to which optimal choice is profoundly altered by the presence of uncertainty.
-@friedman1957 proposed a simple formulation of the labor income process that remains an excellent description of annual income shocks even today, proffering that there are two components to income.
+@friedman1957 proposed a simple formulation of the labor income process that remains an excellent description of annual income shocks even today.
+According to Friedman, there are two components to income.
-The 'permanent' component is roughly what they would expect to earn in a 'normal' year (say, their annual salary), and the 'transitory' component reflects events like unemployment spells or lottery winnings, which make a given year's realized income deviate from its expected value.
+The 'permanent' component is roughly what the consumer would expect to earn in a 'normal' year (say, their annual salary), and a 'transitory' component reflects events like unemployment spells or lottery winnings, which make a given year's realized income deviate from its expected value.
 From a modeling perspective, the upshot is that a consumer's financial circumstances can be fully captured with two variables.
 First, the consumer's permanent income level $\pLvl_{t}$ is the non-capital income they would normally expect to receive.
 Second, total market resources $\mLvl_{t}$ represent the sum of financial assets and current income: the pool of resources that can be immediately spent, or 'money' in the colloquial sense of 'how much money does grandma have?'.